 A few other highlights in the Waitakere Ranges:

-- Cascade Kauri Park where you will find prolific native bird life and the oldest kauri trees in the Waitakere Ranges.
+- Cascade Kauri Park where you will find extensive native bird life and the oldest kauri trees in the Waitakere Ranges.

 - The wild west coast beaches, like Piha where you will also see the iconic Lion Rock.